 “Flow-Through Costs” shall have the meaning ascribed thereto in Section 4.2;

-“Flow-Through Deferral Account” means each of the deferral accounts where annual variances between actual-
+“Flow-Through Deferral Account” means each of the deferral accounts where annual variances between actual:

+Flow-Through Costs;

+Miscellaneous Revenue; and

+Firm Service Revenue

+and the amountsFlow Through Costs recovered in tolls for each Test Year are recorded together with applicable Carrying Charges, and applied to the Cost of Service in the year immediately following the Test Year;

 “Foreign Exchange Benchmark” means the arithmetic average of the noonday Bank of Canada spot exchange rate of the applicable foreign currency over the calculation period.
 The calculation period for Interest Expense shall commence six months in advance of and include the Interest Expense payment due date and three months in advance of and include the TBO Cost payment due date for TBO Costs.
 The foreign exchange rates to be referenced for each day of the calculation period will be those rates reported by Reuters Information Services, page BOFC on each such day;

-“Foreign Exchange Cost” means the foreign exchange cost incurred in respect of TBO Costs, FST Replacement Costs and Interest Expense denominated in currencies other than Canadian dollars, exclusive of the effect of the Foreign Exchange Management Program;
+“Foreign Exchange Costs” means the foreign exchange cost incurred in respect of TBO Costs, FST Replacement Costs and Interest Expense denominated in currencies other than Canadian dollars, exclusive of the effect of the Foreign Exchange Management Program;

 “Foreign Exchange Management Program” means the foreign exchange management program referred to in Section 10.2;

-“Foreign Exchange on Debt Requirements” means the foreign exchange expense incurred on the date of retiring those debt obligations denominated in currencies other than Canadian dollars;
+“Foreign Exchange on Debt Retirements” means the foreign exchange expense incurred on the date of retiring those debt obligations denominated in currencies other than Canadian dollars;

-“FST Replacement Assets” means the gas storage and associated transportation contracts that TransCanada has entered into from time to time in order to meet its transportation obligations subsequent to conversion of FST contracts to FT contracts;
+“FST Replacement Assets” means the existing gas storage, balancing and associated transportation contracts that TransCanada has entered into with AEC, ANR, NGTL, Union, GLGT and Enbridge Consumers in order to meet its transportation obligations subsequent to conversion of FST contracts to FT contracts;

-“FST Replacement Costs” means the annual costs in Canadian dollars, for gas storage and transportation services that TransCanada contracts for from time to time with other Persons, including without limitation AECO, ANR, NGTL, GLGT and Enbridge Consumers;
+“FST Replacement Costs” means the annual costs in Canadian dollars, for the FST Replacement Assets;

 “FT, FST, LT-WFS, STS, STFT, IT, IT Backhaul, FBT, MHPS, PALS and ECR” have the meanings ascribed to such terms in the Tariff, as it may be amended from time to time;

+“FT Commodity Charge” means the commodity charge for transportation service determined in accordance with section 3.1 (a) (ii) of the FT Toll Schedule in the Tariff.

 “FT Demand Charge” means the demand charge for transportation service determined in accordance with section 3.1 (a) (i) of the FT Toll Schedule in the Tariff;